klingo/ESO-LibShifterBox/README.md

     }
 }
 ```
-For `rowDataTypeSelectSound`, you may look at the overview of [Sounds](https://wiki.esoui.com/Sounds) in the ESOUI Wiki.

 #### anchorOptions
 Optionally anchorOptions can be passed on when the ShifterBox is created.
 This replaces the separate call of `shifterBox:SetAnchors()`.
 \